Understanding Contingency Fees in Personal Injury Cases

 • Reduced Risk: If your case isn’t successful, you generally owe nothing for attorney’s fees.

-What Should You Ask Your Attorney?
+What Should You Ask Your Attorney about Contingency Fees?

 Before signing a contingency fee agreement, be sure to ask: